 Reproduction of Cyanobacteria

-Binary fission: In binary fission constriction forms between the cells leads to cell enlargement, exchange of chromosomal material.
+Binary fission: In this type, a constriction forms between the cells that lead to the cell enlargement and exchange of the chromosomal material.
 At last, the cell produces two identical daughter cells.

-By the formation of separator disc: Sometimes gelatinous material occupies between the cell, forms separator disc.
-This disc then separates the cell which later creates a new vegetative cell.
+By the formation of separator disc: Sometimes gelatinous material occupies between the cell, which acts as a separator disc.
+This disc then separates the cell, which later produces new vegetative cells.

-By hormogones: Hormogones are the short fragments (5-10) found in the cell.
-These separate from the cell during the unfavourable condition and the latter show gliding motility develops into a new filamentous body.
+By hormogones: Hormogones are the short fragments (5-10) found within the cell.
+It separates from the cell during the unfavourable condition, and the latter body glides and eventually develops into a new filamentous form.

-By hormospores: Hormospores releases into the environment when the cell ruptures during unfavourable conditions.
-The spore germinates to produce a new individual when the favourable condition returns.
+By hormospores: Hormospores releases into the environment, as a result of cell lysis during the unfavourable conditions.
+Later, the spores germinate to produce new individuals as the favourable condition returns.

-By akinetes: Akinetes forms in adverse conditions.
-Its size is larger than vegetative cells, surrounded by thick walls.
-When enough food material occupies in akinetes, by which it separates from the vegetative cell and lives in a resting stage.
-When favourable conditions return, it grows a new individual.
+By akinetes: Akinetes develop in adverse conditions.
+Its size is larger than the vegetative cells, and they are surrounded by a thick wall.
+Akinetes separate from the vegetative cell and lives in a resting stage after the accumulation of enough food material within the cells.
+When favourable conditions return, it grows into a new individual.

 By heterocyst: It also forms in adverse conditions.
-On favourable conditions, these germinate into new filament from either end or both the ends.
+On favourable conditions, these germinate into a new filament from either one or both the ends.

-By endospore: Endospore present inside the cell.
-It releases outside the cell when cell ruptures during unfavourable conditions.
-And, when favourable conditions return, it germinates into a new individual.
+By endospore: Endospores are present inside the cell.
+It releases outside the cell as the cell ruptures during the unfavourable conditions.
+Later, the spores germinate into a new individual in the favourable conditions.